Can one hypnotherapy session really be enough?

 And if you find you have additional needs arising, your next session will be at the rolling sessions reduced rate.

-After you’ve made your first booking you’ll receive a private link to allow you to book sessions at this reduced rate.
+After you’ve made your first booking you’ll receive a private link to allow you to book sessions at this slightly reduced rate.

 Hypnotherapy is a complimentary healthcare treatment